Douglas Douglas-Hamilton, 14th Duke of Hamilton

 Air Commodore Douglas Douglas-Hamilton, 14th Duke of Hamilton and 11th Duke of Brandon (3 February 1903 – 30 March 1973), was a Scottish aristocrat, politician and aviator.
 He was the first man to fly over Mount Everest.
+A member of the Unionist Party, he sat in the House of Commons and later in the House of Lords.

-When Rudolf Hess, the Deputy Führer of the Nazi Party, made his surprise landing in Scotland in May 1941, he claimed to know Hamilton, who denied knowing Hess, although both were believed to have met at the 1936 Summer Olympics in Berlin and might have remained in contact.
-Hamilton was, however, declared in Parliament to be innocent of any breach of security.
+During World War II, Hamilton was involved in the 1941 aborted peace mission of Rudolf Hess, the Deputy Führer of the Nazi Party.
+After making a surprise landing in Scotland, Hess demanded to speak to Hamilton whom he believed was an opinion leader favouring peace with Germany.
+Hamilton then met with Hess and transmitted his message to Winston Churchill.
+It was speculated that Hess and Hamilton had been in contact beforehand, but Hamilton was declared in Parliament to be innocent of any breach of security.

 Early life

 Douglas Douglas-Hamilton was born in Pimlico, London, on 3 February 1903.
 He was the son of Alfred Douglas-Hamilton, 13th Duke of Hamilton, and his wife, Nina (née Poore).
 He was educated at Eton College and Balliol College, Oxford, where he gained a Blue in boxing and also rowed for the university.
 He later gained the Scottish Amateur Middleweight boxing title.

 Styled Marquess of Clydesdale before he succeeded his father as the Duke of Hamilton and Keeper of Holyroodhouse, he was appointed as honorary colonel of the 7th (Blythswood) Battalion of the Highland Light Infantry in July 1931.
 In 1935, in order to experience the life of the employees in his family's coal mines, he worked for a time at the coal face as plain Mr Hamilton, joining a trade union.
 He was a prominent member of the Scottish Unionist Party during his time as Member of Parliament (MP) for East Renfrewshire from his victory in the 1930 by-election until 1940, when he succeeded to the peerages and joined the House of Lords.